Consistent maps and their associated dual representation theorems: Abstract

 \section{Abstract}

 A 2009 article of Allcock and Vaaler examined the vector space $\mathcal G := \overline{\mathbb Q}^\times/\overline{\mathbb Q}^\times_{\mathrm{tors}}$ over $\mathbb Q$, describing its completion with respect to the Weil height as a certain $L^1$ space.
-By involving an object called a consistent map, the author began efforts to establish representation theorems for the duals of spaces related to $\mathcal G$.
-Specifically, we provided representation theorems for the algebraic and continuous duals of $\overline{\mathbb Q}^\times/{\overline{\mathbb Z}}^\times$.
-We explore further applications of consistent maps to provide representation theorems for duals of other spaces arising in the work of Allcock and Vaaler.
-In particular, we establish a connection between consistent maps and locally constant functions on the space of places of $\overline{\mathbb Q}$.
+By involving an object called a consistent map, the author began efforts to establish Riesz-type representation theorems for the duals of spaces related to $\mathcal G$.
+Specifically, we provided such results for the algebraic and continuous duals of $\overline{\mathbb Q}^\times/{\overline{\mathbb Z}}^\times$.
+In the present article, we use consistent maps to provide representation theorems for the duals of locally constant function spaces on the places of $\overline{\mathbb Q}$ that arise in the work of Allcock and Vaaler.
 We further apply our new results to recover, as a corollary, a main theorem of our previous work.